What is an IRS Seizure?

 - Under 26 U.S.C. § 7426, if the IRS wrongfully levied on property or wrongfully sold property pursuant to a levy, any person claiming an interest in such property may bring a civil action against the United States.

 Predictably, the government responded forcefully to the Complaint, arguing that the plaintiffs were not entitled to a jury trial.
 Freeman Law, however, argued that a jury trial was indeed appropriate.
-(See Freeman Law Brief, here).
-Throughout the proceedings, Freeman Law took depositions of several IRS employees (examples are available here and here), and took the deposition of the IRS’s expert witness (available here).
+Throughout the proceedings, Freeman Law took depositions of several IRS employees, and took the deposition of the IRS’s expert witness.
 Freeman Law also took the unorthodox, but ultimately wise, strategy of allowing certain members of the press to attend deposition proceedings, which led to several court filings (such as here) regarding the press’ position that First Amendment rights warranted their attendance.
 Ultimately, Freeman Law successfully recovered on behalf of their client as a result of the government’s seizure.

 IRS Seizures and Collection Notices